 - Tweezers – Use fine point tweezers to grasp the tick at the place of attachment, as close to the skin as possible.

-- Save – Place the tick in a small vial or sealable bag with a damp paper towel to prevent it from dehydrating.
-If warranted by the victim’s physician, protecting the tick from dehydration aids in its identification.
+- Save – Place the tick in a small vial or sealable bag with a damp paper towel to prevent it from dehydrating and aid in identification.

-- Bring the tick in for (tick identification/or prophylactic medication) to your physician.
+- Bring the tick in for (identification/or prophylactic medication) to your physician.

-- Bring this printout with you to give to your doctor.
+- Bring this article with you to give to your doctor.